 How to Name Your D&D Character: Tips for Every Class

-A comprehensive guide to D&D character naming with 120+ curated names across all classes—fighters, wizards, rogues, clerics, bards, druids, priests, thieves, and more.
+A D&D character naming guide with 120+ curated names across fighters, wizards, rogues, clerics, bards, druids, priests, thieves, and more.

 Why Your Character's Name Matters More Than You Think

-In Dungeons & Dragons, a character's name is the first thing other players hear—and the last thing they forget.
-As our analysis of 10,000 D&D character names reveals, a great name does more than fill a line on a character sheet: it establishes tone, signals class identity, hints at backstory, and shapes how your DM and fellow players interact with your character.
-Whether you're rolling up a grizzled barbarian, a cunning rogue, or a devout paladin, the right name transforms a collection of stats into a living, breathing personality at the table.
+In Dungeons & Dragons, a character's name is the first thing other players hear, and often the one they repeat most.
+As our analysis of 10,000 D&D character names shows, a strong name does more than fill a line on a character sheet: it establishes tone, signals class identity, hints at backstory, and shapes how your DM and fellow players picture your character.
+Whether you're rolling up a grizzled barbarian, a cunning rogue, or a devout paladin, the right name turns a collection of stats into someone the table can remember.

 This guide breaks down naming strategies for every D&D class, complete with over 90 curated name ideas, cultural inspirations, and practical tips.
 If you're wondering how to come up with character names, whether you're a first-time player building your debut character or a veteran DM populating a world with memorable NPCs, you'll find everything you need to choose names that resonate.